bchin224/my_personal_kanban_client/README.md

 - Edit and delete buttons now identify the correct resource
 - Changed index call to a function that can be called after every other call (refresh)
 - Added background and images to unauthenticated homepage
+- Fixed footer alignment to the bottom of the screen

 ## Technologies